ronaldoussoren/objective.metadata/ReadMe.txt

 TODO:
 - Enhance the parser module to collect all useful definitions
-- Add useful storage format (probably pretty-printed JSON)
+- Add useful storage format
+  -> The format will be JSON

 - Merge information from several parses:
   - i386, x86_64, ppc
   - OSX 10.5, 10.6, 10.7